s

 Glennie Frances Loftin was born 13 July 1926.

-Alonzo and Ida had at fourteen children.
-Counting the five children from his marriage to Cornelia, Alonzo fathered nineteen.
+Alonzo and Ida had fifteen children.
+Counting the five children from his marriage to Cornelia, Alonzo fathered twenty children.

 Alonzo's Children from his marriages to Cornelia Estelle Lowrance and Ida Lillian Setzer